microchip-pic-avr-solutions/mclv-48v-300w-an1017-dspic33ck256mp508/README.md

 10. In this window, select the variables that needs to be monitored.
 To do this, click on the source against each channel, a window Select Variables opens upon the screen.
 From the available list, the required variable can be chosen.
 Ensure check boxes Enable & Visible are checked for the variables to be plotted.<br>
-To view data plots continuously, uncheck<span style="font-family:Courier New; font-size:1;"> Single-shot</span>.
-When <span style="font-family:Courier New; font-size:1;">Single-shot</span> is checked it captures the data once and stops.
+To view data plots continuously, uncheck<span style="font-family:Courier New; font-size:;"> Single-shot</span>.
+When <span style="font-family:Courier New; font-size:;">Single-shot</span> is checked it captures the data once and stops.
 The Sample time factor value multiplied with Sample time determines the time difference between any two consecutive data points on the plot.
     <p align="left">
     <img  src="images/x2cdatapointselection.png"></p>